vultr/terraform-provider-vultr/website/docs/d/object_storage.html.markdown

 # vultr_object_storage

-Get information about a Object Storage subscription on Vultr.
+Get information about an Object Storage subscription on Vultr.

 ## Example Usage